What is the Fittest Sport?

 Anyone who has watched some AFL football would agree that of all the football codes this is definitely the one with the greatest all round fitness requirements.
 With no protection, and the play going on all around them, players need to be quick and agile, strong in the tackle, and keep doing it for hours.

-5. Cross Country Skiing
+5. Cross-Country Skiing

 If fitness was defined as endurance fitness, cross-country skiing would be expected to come out on top easily.
 A new section of the Topend Sports website lists the world best performances in many of the common fitness tests.
-In the VO2max category, cross country skiers are highly represented on the top of the list.
+In the VO2max category, cross-country skiers are highly represented on the top of the list.

 Squash is played in a confined space, but that does not restrict the movements of the players, who require superior fitness to quickly cover all parts of the court in this non-stop game.

-Invented by the American Indians, speed and agility is not enough in this sport.
+Invented by the American Indians, speed and agility are not enough in this sport.
 Going by the protective gear that they wear, it is also a very hard played sport requiring good strength and power.

 Gone are the days where skill only would enable you to reach the top in world tennis.
 Recent players with great fitness levels have dominated the game, with strong powerful strokes, and the speed and agility to cover all of the court, and the endurance to make it though sometimes hours of play.